MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-android-studio.md

 <!-- Ask Jason, ask where the SDK will be, for users.
 James used one from module from internal, packages, maven, manager.
 James didn't incorp into Android Studio. -->

+### Creators

+TBD

+### ID@Xbox Partners

 1. Right-click the following link and then click **Open in new window**: [Xbox Live SDK](https://developer.microsoft.com/en-us/games/xbox/partner/live-downloads).

 2. In that page, click **Download SDK**.

 <!--===================================================-->
-## Set up Android Studio to use the Xbox Live SDK
+## Configure Android Studio to use the Xbox Live SDK

 * Open the make or CMake file that builds your project.

-### Add additional SDK libraries (XSAPI)
+### For ID@Xbox Partners, add libs and includes to project

+Add the following libs and includes in either the IDE's make file or in a Cmake file.

-* Add the following libraries, in the order shown:
+1. Add the following libraries, in the order shown:

     ```
     libMicrosoft_Xbox_Services_Android.a